-And suddenly our self-worth is tied to our children’s performance.
+Is your self-worth tied to your children’s performance?
 Believe me, no good ever comes of this!

 Instead, we want to think of ourselves as partnering with our children.
 And gradually weaning them over many years’ time so that they can become independent learners.
 And discover their unique gifts.
 Check out this post Weaning Our Children to Nurture Independent Learning.

 I hope that these 7 powerful mantras for homeschooling Mamas support and inspire you.
 I encourage you to commit these mantras to memory.
 And say them to yourself often as you navigate the wonderful journey that is Waldorf homeschooling.